alltej/routing-engine/ReadMe.txt

-5. By default, the application is pre-loaded with graph data from RoutingData.txt file located in the application folder.
+5. By default, the application is pre-loaded with graph data from RoutingData.txt file located in the application folder (~\RoutingEngine\RoutingApp\bin\Release\RoutingData.txt).

 6. To reload graph data from another file, enter '0' when prompted with the screen in step 4.
 It will ask for path of file to be loaded.
-Please use same format as the sample data file (RoutingData.txt).
+Please use follow format as the sample data file (RoutingData.txt).

 7. Enter input data from console when prompted.